- SSH Access to repos is controlled using the

 post-updategit hook is used to automatically create/update a static website for public repositories.

 - Create a user

 - Whenever you change the config, run

 python3 -m stagitto apply the changes, e.g. create repositories.
 (Note that this will never delete a repository to prevent data loss.)

-[private] ssh = admin dilbert post-update = git --work-tree=/var/www/example checkout -f master [example] desc = my shiny new project ssh = @all http = yes
+[private] ssh = admin hobbs post-update = git --work-tree=/var/www/example checkout -f main [example] desc = my shiny new project ssh = @all http = yes

 - Every section defines one repo.

 sshkey controls which users can access the repositories via ssh.